lxs602/Chinese-Mandarin-Dictionaries/README.md

 <br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E5%BA%B7%E7%86%99%E5%AD%97%E5%85%B8%20Kangxi%20Dictionary/Licence%20%E8%A8%B1%E5%8F%AF%E8%AD%89.txt>CC BY-SA 3.0</a><br><br>

 # 說文解字 Shuowen Jiezi
 The 2nd Century Han character dictionary, by 許慎 Xu Shen.
 Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.
-This file is a mirror of the original version, hosted here for those searching the web in English, and also for the sake of posterity.
+This file is hosted here for those searching the web in English, and as a mirror.

 This is another large dictionary.
 One of the files has been split into three (說文解字.mdd.zip, 說文解字.mdd.z01, 說文解字.mdd.z02), which must be opened together in e.g. Winzip / other, so that they can be recombined.